Hi there, I'm Erin.

 I sold my art in galleries, lived and worked as an herbalist on a 150-acre farm, opened a wellness center (and later a bookstore and yoga studio), and wrote essays, articles, and a book.
 If something interested me, I followed it.
 If someone needed something, I was already halfway to giving it.

 I loved helping people.
 And I loved learning things — all the things.
+I had a lot of interests.
+A lot of directions.
+And not a lot of stopping.

 My sensitivity and intuition were a superpower.